-We assume that for each test image $x$, the prediction $\hat{y}$ is also of the same shape in 2D, which is true in semantic segmentation and colorization.
+We assume that for each test image $x$, the prediction $\hat{y}$ is also of the same shape in 2D.
+This assumption is satisfied in semantic segmentation and colorization.
 We also assume that $F$ outputs a estimated confidence map $\hat{c}$ of the same shape as $\hat{y}$.
 Specifically, for pixel $x[i, j]$, $\hat{y}[i, j]$ is the predicted class of this pixel, and $\hat{c}[i, j]$ is the estimated confidence of $\hat{y}[i, j]$.

-Self-training repeats many iterations of the following: \begin{itemize} \itemsep{0em} \item Start with an empty set of labels $D$ for this iteration. \item Loop over every $[i, j]$ location, add pseudo-label $\hat{y}[i, j]$ to $D$ if $\hat{c}[i, j] > \lambda$, for a fixed threshold $\lambda$. \item Train $F$ to fit this iteration's set $D$, as if the selected pseudo-labels are ground truth labels. \end{itemize} Our first design improvement is incorporating the confidence threshold $\lambda$.
-In \cite{volpi2022road}, all predictions are pseudo-labels, regardless of confidence.
-Experiments show that for low $\lambda$, or with $\lambda=0$ in \cite{volpi2022road}, self-training is noisy and unstable, as expected.
+Self-training repeats many iterations of the following: \begin{itemize} \itemsep{0em} \item Start with an empty set of labels $D$ for this iteration. \item Loop over every $[i, j]$ location, add pseudo-label $\hat{y}[i, j]$ to $D$ if $\hat{c}[i, j] > \lambda$, for a fixed threshold $\lambda$. \item Train $F$ to fit this iteration's set $D$, as if the selected pseudo-labels are ground truth labels. \end{itemize} Our first design improvement is the confidence threshold $\lambda$.
+In \cite{volpi2022road}, all predictions are used as pseudo-labels, regardless of confidence.
+Our experiments show that for low $\lambda$ or $\lambda=0$ as in \cite{volpi2022road}, self-training is noisy and unstable, as expected.

 However, for high $\lambda$, there is limited learning signal, e.g. little gradient, since $f$ is already very confident about the pseudo-label.
 Our second design improvement, inspired by \cite{sohn2020simple}, is to make learning more challenging with an already confident prediction, by masking image patches in $x$.
 In \cite{sohn2020simple}, masking is applied sparingly on 2.5\% of the pixels in average.
 We mask 80\% of the pixels, inspired by \cite{mae}.